-But over time, with consistent practice, you can completely eradicate any amount of years worth of negative conditioning and turn that parrot into the most lovable, confident and uplifting bird around.
+But over time, with consistent practice, you can completely eradicate any number of years worth of negative conditioning and turn that parrot into the most lovable, confident, and uplifting bird around.

 It’s not easy.
 It takes work.
 It takes time.
 It takes patience.
 But it’s worth it.

-Picture you’re sitting on the couch, trying to write out a new resume for that dream job, or putting together a business plan for that new venture you want to launch, or getting ready to pick up the phone and call that certain individual you’ve been drooling over.
-(I know, CALL, what a joke 😉
+Imagine you’re sitting on the couch, trying to write out a new resumé for that dream job, or putting together a business plan for that new venture you want to launch, or getting ready to pick up the phone and call that certain individual you’ve been drooling over.
+(I know, CALL, what a joke.)

-What impact do you think that parrot would have on you if it kept saying “you suck, you’re nobody, people hate you, you’re a failure” while you were trying to work up the courage to do those task?
+What impact do you think that parrot would have on you if it kept saying, “you suck, you’re nobody, people hate you, you’re a failure,” while you were trying to work up the courage to do those tasks?